TheInvertedJackal/cpp_utils/README.md

 A simple logger for logging error and other data to a file for later review.
 Helps with console output and traceability.

+## Testing

+There are tests for each of the given libraries that will be developed with time.
+All tests are held in the `testing` folder.

 ## Future Plans
 _Any data here will relate to future plans or any given versions for the future._